 El Tunco sure has glorious sunsets.

-Definition of a Pupusa;A pupusa is a traditional El Salvadoran dish made of a thick, handmade corn tortilla that is usually filled with a blend of the following: cheese; cooked pork meat ground to a paste consistency; or vegetables; and refried beans.Please note:I do NOT recommend Posada Luna.I wrote to the owner by about the condition of her premises, and the lack of staff motivation.I did tell her I would NOT do a Trip Advisor report, and she simply gave me a one line reply which showed very little concern, which really disappointed me.
+Definition of a Pupusa;A pupusa is a traditional El Salvadoran dish made of a thick, handmade corn tortilla that is usually filled with a blend of the following: cheese; cooked pork meat ground to a paste consistency; or vegetables; and refried beans.Please note:I do NOT recommend Posada Luna.I wrote to the owner about the condition of her premises, and the lack of staff motivation.I did tell her I would NOT do a Trip Advisor report, and she simply gave me a one-line reply which showed very little concern, which really disappointed me.

 Questions and Comments